urjkue/terminal/README.md

 )](https://youtu.be/oV65NZ7JC1E)

 Details:
-Coded in python as back end.
+Coded in python as back end,
-Used Falsk , Hosted on my laptop and tunneld through cloudflare to https://dakshproject.torul.org/. (ps: will only work if i host it on my laptop) the ai in the app is hosted on my laptop too : using lm studio --> qwen3.5-4b-uncensored-hauhaucs-aggressive.
+uses Falsk. yfinacne as duckduckgo as search engine.
+Hosted on my laptop and tunneld through cloudflare to https://dakshproject.torul.org/. (ps: will only work if i host it on my laptop) the ai in the app is hosted on my laptop too : using lm studio --> qwen3.5-4b-uncensored-hauhaucs-aggressive.